Aussie Broadband Review: Best NBN Plans

 - …but a lot of value in features, bundles and customer care

-In our NBN provider analysis, Aussie Broadband only scored a 3-star rating in our price category.
-But that just means that Aussie Broadband’s NBN speed tiers are a fraction more than you might pay with other providers.
-It’s not the most expensive, but not the cheapest either.
-It’s all the small value-adds that Aussie Broadband offers, like top-tier customer service, transparency on its CVC and POIs (more on those further down the page), and bundle deals for home phones and seniors, that make its higher price worth every cent.
+In our NBN provider analysis, Aussie Broadband scored a respectable 4-star rating in our price category.
+It’s not the cheapest provider available, but realistically, Aussie Broadband’s NBN plans will cost you only a fraction more than you might pay with others.
+It’s all the small value-adds that Aussie Broadband offers, like top-tier customer service, transparency on its CVC and POIs (more on those further down the page), and bundle deals for entertainment, home phones and seniors, that make its higher price worth every cent.

 Here’s a quick look at Aussie Broadband’s plans and pricing so you can weigh up the value for yourself.

 While we’re on the topic of value, seniors can score a discount on Aussie Broadband’s NBN + Home Phone Bundle.
-Aussie’s Seniors plans can cost as low as $49 per month, or as high as $64 per month, depending on how many home phone calls you need to make.
-At the bottom tier, you will get PAYG call rates (that means you only pay for what you use), then there’s free calling to most numbers except for Australian mobiles (22c per minute), and at the top-end, free calls to all Australian numbers.
-At every tier, the NBN plan comes with 12/1Mbps speeds and unlimited data.
+Aussie’s Seniors plans can cost as low as $50 per month, or as high as $60 per month, depending on how many home phone calls you need to make.
+At the bottom two tiers, you will get PAYG call rates (that means you only pay for what you use), and at the top-end, you’ll get free calls to all Australian numbers.
+At every tier, the NBN plan comes with 12/1Mbps speeds.

 Take a look at Aussie Broadband’s site for more information on Senior’s packages and call rates.